Vietnam.vn - Nền tảng quảng bá Việt Nam

 Food delivery workers wait to take orders outside a restaurant in Beijing, China.
 (Photo: Getty Images)

-China's economy is grappling with a range of difficulties, from a prolonged real estate crisis to weak consumer spending, which has also hit delivery drivers hard.
+China's economy is grappling with a series of difficulties, from a prolonged real estate crisis to weak consumer spending, which has also hit delivery workers hard.

-“They have to work long hours and are really squeezed,” said Jenny Chan, an associate professor of sociology at Hong Kong Polytechnic University.
-“They will continue to face pressure because delivery platforms have to keep costs low.”
+“They have to work long hours and are really squeezed,” said Jenny Chan, associate professor of sociology at Hong Kong Polytechnic University.
+“They will continue to face pressure as delivery platforms have to keep costs low.”

-The sluggish economy means people are spending less on meals, which has reduced the income of food delivery drivers, who rely largely on the volume and value of orders, forcing them to work longer hours to maintain their income, Ms. Chan said.
+The sluggish economy means people are spending less on meals, which has reduced the income of food delivery drivers, as most of their income is based on the number and value of orders, forcing them to work longer hours to maintain their income, according to Ms. Chan.

 Additionally, the dominance of two major food delivery platforms in mainland China allows the companies to dictate contract terms, leaving workers in the industry with few avenues to protest deteriorating working conditions.